-If, at the abattoir, many comments relating to, for instance, tail biting or hygiene are registered, as well as any other comments, KLS will contact the supplier in question and, if necessary, demand that an action plan be prepared and remedial action taken.
+If, at the abattoir, many comments relating to, for instance, liver abscesses, pneumonia, bruising, are registered, as well as any other comments, KLS will contact the supplier in question and, if necessary, demand that an action plan be prepared and remedial action taken.

-3.3.3 Hoof trimming and castration
+3.3.3 Hoof trimming, dehorning and castration

-Correct hoof care is very important for animal welfare.
-If sows and boars are unable to naturally wear down their hooves, compensatory hoof trimming must be performed regularly.
-According to Swedish legislation pigs should be castrated before 7 days of age and must be locally anesthetized and during the procedure.
+Proper hoof care is important for the welfare of the animal.
+If the cattle are unable to wear down their hooves naturally, compensatory hoof trimming must be carried out regularly.
+Dehorning of calves can be done before 8 weeks of age.
+Under special circumstances dehorning may be done later.
+According to Swedish legislation cattle must be locally anesthetized during dehorning and castration.

-3.3.4 Delivery of pigs and sows
+3.3.4 Delivery of cattle

-When pigs and sows are delivered to the abattoir, the supplier must ensure pigs and sows are transferred as considerately as possible in order to prevent the animals from becoming unduly stressed.
-The use of electric prods is only permitted for adult pigs.
-Herding boards and paddles may be used in connection with the delivery, loading and unloading of pigs.
+When cattle are transported to the abattoir, the supplier and driver must ensure that the cattle are transferred as gently as possible in order to prevent the animals from becoming unduly stressed.